Windows OS Hub

 Open the Local Group Policy Editor (gpedit.msc) and go to Computer Configuration -> Administrative Templates -> System -> Internet Communication Management -> Internet Communication.

-The Turn off Automatic Root Certificates Update option in this section allows you to disable automatic updating of root certificates through the Windows Update sites.
-By default, this policy is not configured and Windows always tries to automatically renew root certificates.
+The Turn off Automatic Root Certificates Update GPO option allows you to disable automatic updating of root certificates through Windows Update.
+By default, this policy is not configured, and Windows always tries to automatically renew root certificates.

 Group Policy: turn off automatic root certificates update in Windows

-If this GPO option is not configured and the root certificates are not automatically renewed, check if this setting is manually enabled in the registry.
+If this GPO option is not configured, but root certificates are not automatically renewing, verify whether the setting has been manually enabled in the registry.
 Check the value of the registry parameter using PowerShell:

 Get-ItemProperty -Path 'HKLM:\Software\Policies\Microsoft\SystemCertificates\AuthRoot' -Name DisableRootAutoUpdate